martin12333/Readable-Lisp-S-expressions/tutorial.md

     {n * factorial{n - 1}}
 </pre>

-Remember to enter a blank line (ENTER ENTER) to end an expression.
+Remember to enter a blank line (*Enter* *Enter*) to end an expression.

 You can use this tool to process files, say, via a makefile.
 Then you can use sweet-expressions to write your code, and have it quickly translated to s-expressions.
-The following portable makefile snippet translates all ".sscm" (Sweet Scheme) files into ".scm" (Scheme) files (be sure the first character is TAB on the last line):
+The following portable makefile snippet translates all ".sscm" (Sweet Scheme) files into ".scm" (Scheme) files; be sure the first character on the last line is TAB:

     UNSWEETEN = unsweeten
     .sscm.scm:
         $(UNSWEETEN) $< > $@

+Unsweeten also copies out comments, but only in certain cases.
 Only a group of semicolon comments starting from either the file's very beginning, or after a blank line, are copied to the output.
 Such semicolon comments will have indentation (if any) removed.
-Block comments and *inside* a datum are never copied.
-Semicolon comments immediately after a datum aren't copied either (the reader has to consume them to see if it's reached the end of the datum).
+Block comments and comments *inside* a datum are never copied.
+Semicolon comments immediately after a datum aren't copied either (the reader has to consume them to see if it's reached the end of the datum - and once it is consumed unsweeten can't copy the comment out).

 Unsweeten also has some special substitutions.
 If a semicolon begins a line, the next character may cause it to do something special.
 If line begins with ";#: or ";!", the line is copied back without the leading semicolon.
 If a line begins with ";_", then the line is copied back without either of those first two characters.